 Determine what is important to you about a company and your experience working for that company

 Do you prefer a large, well-established company?
 A company that places emphasis on social responsibility?
 A casual work environment?
 Flexible work arrangements?
-Conduct a brainstorm on your ideal company culture, and allow yourself to adjust your criteria as you learn about new initiatives in company culture during your research.
+Conduct a brainstorm on your ideal company culture, and allow yourself to adjust your criteria as you learn about new initiatives in company culture during your research, and if you want to have a business, having your tax in order is important, so you can prevent tax audits and avoid a lot of trouble.

 Define your parameters